ionathanch/ionchypedia/programming/latex-arxiv.rst

   :language: latex

-These are the errors I encountered when creating a submission with arXiv by uploading LaTeX files.
+These are the errors I encountered when creating a submission with arXiv by uploading LaTeX files created in Overleaf.
 There are probably more proper ways to fix them.
 See `Considerations for TeX Submissions <https://export.arxiv.org/help/submit_tex>`__ and `Common Mistakes <https://arxiv.org/help/faq/mistakes>`__ for other errors.